wrattler/wrattler/docs/guides/plugins.md

 An editor then needs to implement the [`Editor`](../api/interfaces/languages.editor.html) interface.
-In the following, the `update` function returns the original state; the `render` function returns constant HTML and we also need to add an `initalize` function that takes the required parameters and stores them in our `MergerState`:
+In the following, the `update` function returns the original state; the `render` function returns constant HTML and we also need to add an `initialize` function that takes the required parameters and stores them in our `MergerState`: